CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetlogs.md

 ### Logs

-Represents the details of the operations occuring during Telnet's execution.
+Represents the details of the operations occurring during Telnet's execution.

 | | |
 |--------------------|---------------------------|